Weight Loss Medication

 Will I gain all my weight back if I stop Ozempic?

-As mentioned, most people regain about two-thirds of lost weight within a year of stopping.
-However, maintaining lifestyle changes can help limit regain, and many people still maintain some weight loss compared to where they started.
+Most people regain about two-thirds of their lost weight within a year of stopping.
+However, maintaining lifestyle changes can help limit regain.

 How long do Ozempic "withdrawal" effects last?